-Inside, they fashioned a gracious but cosy living room, a spacious kitchen and five en-suite double bedrooms, then furnished it all with antique pieces, handmade Persian rugs, old prints and contemporary artworks – Jonathan once owned and ran a gallery specialising in art from the former Soviet republics.
+Inside, there's a gracious but cosy living room, a spacious kitchen and five en-suite double bedrooms, furnished with antique pieces, handmade Persian rugs, old prints and eclectic artworks.
 The result is a fabulous, homely retreat with bags of character.

-- Magnificent hillside location above the Bay of Kotor – near medieval Kotor town, but away from the crowds
+- The magnificent hillside location above the Bay of Kotor – near medieval Kotor town, but away from the crowds

 - Each bedroom has its own outdoor entrance for added privacy

-- The rustic sitting room, with its wood-burning stove, comfy sofas, antique pieces, artworks, music system and HDTV and DVD player
+- The rustic sitting room comes with wood-burning stove, comfy sofas, antique pieces, artworks, and ents system

-- Proximity to both the sea and the mountains – a perfect base for watersports and adventure sports enthusiasts
+- The proximity to both sea and mountains makes it a perfect base for watersports and adventure sports enthusiasts

 - The tiny hamlet of Zabrdje is very sleepy so don't expect much in the way of shopping or nightlife - although there is a van that comes each morning selling homemade wine, meat, oil and other essentials